 Funding to pay fees

-Home and EU students usually apply for a fee loan from the Student Finance agencies.
+Home students usually apply for a fee loan from the Student Finance agencies.
 Overseas students may have a scholarship or decide to pay the fee privately.
 The University of Cambridge website provides information on Student Finance Agency loans and other scholarships.

 Questions about fee payment